i2b2/i2b2-docker/README.md

 Quick Start for I2B2 using docker compose

 ## steps
+    1. cd mssql
-    1. docker-compose up -d
+    2. docker-compose up -d
-    2. verify that webclient is working on http://localhost/webclient
+    3. verify that webclient is working on http://localhost/webclient

 ## to connect to diffirent data sources for the i2b2 cells
-    3. docker-compose down
+    4. docker-compose down
-    4. modify .env file
+    5. modify .env file
-    5. repeat steps 1 and 2
+    6. repeat steps 1 and 2

+## to use postgresql container
+    7. in step 1 cd to pg folder